ririgoye/minesweeper/README.md

     - X = explosion
     - Space = visible

 Wining state would be where Fs matches Layout Bs, and the rest of the cells are spaces.

+#Game change
+The initial idea was to create a board as a template, so we could create multiple games from it.
+I changed the idea (renamed board to game) because the board details is just a string that, if required, can be copied from game to game.